min9nim/if-logger/README.md

 ## if-logger

-`if-logger` is a logger that whether logging or not is set dynamically
+`if-logger` is a logger that can be set to log or not dynamically

 <br>

-## install
+## Install

 ```
 npm i if-logger